Drop off your CV/Resume

 I’m sure you’ll agree that the concept seems wildly archaic, but even now, in 2022, women continue to receive inferior healthcare and experience poorer health outcomes than their male peers.
 A fact that has only been emphasised by the Supreme Court’s decision to overturn Roe v.
 Wade.

-The Supreme Court’s ruling to effectively end the constitutional right to safe and legal abortions has sent shockwaves around the globe, leaving many women wondering if their autonomy over their own bodies will land the same fate as their American counterparts.
-As a woman-led company focused on Life Sciences with a 53% female workforce, like many of you, it’s taken us a while to digest this devastating news.
+The Supreme Court’s ruling to effectively end the constitutional right to safe and legal abortions has sent shockwaves around the globe, leaving women everywhere wondering if autonomy over their own bodies will land the same fate as their American counterparts.
+As a woman-led company focused on Life Sciences, with a 55% female workforce, like many of you, it’s taken us a while to digest this devastating news.

 Expectedly, in light of the Supreme Court’s decision, there has been a huge surge in demand for contraceptives, particularly emergency contraception.
-In fact, online reproductive and sexual health provider, Wisp, has reported an enormous 3000% increase in sales of emergency contraceptive pills following the Supreme Court’s ruling.
+In fact, online reproductive and sexual health provider, Wisp, has reported a huge 3000% increase in sales of emergency contraceptive pills following the Supreme Court’s ruling last week.
 Fortunately, they have so far been able to keep up with the rise in demand.

-Elsewhere in the U.S., pharmacies have begun taking precautionary measures to avert a shortage of emergency contraceptives, with both CVS and Rite Aid restricting customers to three boxes per transaction.
+Elsewhere in the U.S., pharmacies have begun taking precautionary measures to avoid a shortage of emergency contraceptives, with both CVS and Rite Aid restricting customers to three boxes per transaction.

 For online retailers, the surge in demand has been trickier to keep up with due to limited supply.
 Amazon has instilled a system whereby customers are restricted to purchasing the emergency contraceptive pill, Plan B, three times per week maximum.
 Even then, expected delivery times are currently a 10-day wait, even though the pill must be ingested within 72 hours of unprotected sex.